-Every fall volunteers on both sites of Long Island Sound participate in beach and coastal park cleanups as part of International Coastal Cleanup events.
-The number of pounds of debris collected per mile at these events based on a five-year moving average (2015-2019) is 335 pounds/mile, a 29 percent decrease from the baseline.
+Every fall volunteers on both sites of Long Island Sound participate in beach and coastal park cleanups as part of the Ocean Conservancy’s International Coastal Cleanup events.
+The number of pounds of debris collected per mile at these events based on a five-year moving average (2016-2020) is 102 pounds/mile, a 79 percent decrease from the baseline.

 There are many variables that determine the amount of debris collected each year, including the types of debris collected, the number of volunteers, the weather, and if there were other cleanups on the beaches prior to the fall cleanup.
+In 2020, for example, the number of cleanups and amount of debris collected were significantly reduced because of the Covid-19 pandemic.
+But in Connecticut, while organized cleanups also declined, the amount of debris collected and the number of miles covered increased because Connecticut residents were using a self-reporting app developed by the Ocean Conservancy.
 More analysis is needed to determine whether the declining trend signals a reduction in coastal debris or if there are factors.

 * In 2016, only data in New York was available, but in 2015 the five-year moving average showed a similar decline (10.65%) from the 2013 baseline.